spetric/Photoshop-Plugin-Host/README.md

 - ```pspiPlugInEnumerate(ENUMCALLBACK enumFunc, bool recurseSubFolders = true);``` routine for enumerating plugins in directory previously set by ```pspiSetPath(wchar_t *filterFolder);```.
 Function definition: ```typedef void (__stdcall *ENUMCALLBACK)(const char *, const char *, const char *, const wchar_t *);```.

 ### Important note
 Source image from your application (one that needs to be filtered) passed to pspiHost using pspiSetImage, or by pspiStartImageSL-pspiAddImageSL-pspiFinishImageSL block is shared (image buffer is shared).
 You must not delete this image in your application before executing plug-in.
 Otherwise, pspiHost will crash.
-The same stands for mask you pass to pspiHost.
+The same stands for the source mask passed to pspiHost.

 ## capPspi
 Console application for testing engine.